remixie/tekkus.ai-tweet-bot/README.md

 # Tekkusai AI Discord Bot

-A Discord AI bot that uses @tekkusai's complete Twitter history to answer questions about AI, technology, products, and related topics with deep contextual knowledge.
+A Discord AI bot that uses a configurable Twitter account's complete history to answer questions about AI, technology, products, and related topics with deep contextual knowledge.

 ## Deploying to Render